Learn more about the American pioneer’s skills that can help with survival!

 There is something remarkable about the American Pioneer.
-These are the folks that settled and developed new territories, without previous knowledge of an area.
+These are the folks who settled and developed new territories, without previous knowledge of an area.
 They not only re-learned essential survival skills but also basic survival skills everyone must know.

-One of the American pioneer farming facts you need to know is that growing your own fruits and veggies, is not always a piece of cake.
-You must know the harvest season of each plant, how to read soil conditions, understand how to properly your plants and how to keep away unwanted pests.
+One of the American pioneer farming facts you need to know is that growing your own fruits and veggies isn’t always a piece of cake.
+You must know the harvest season of each plant, how to read soil conditions, understand how to properly care for your plants, and how to keep away unwanted pests.

 2. Seed Saving

 More importantly, after a harvest, seed saving will help you plant again the following year.
-Should there be a drought or devastating disaster, this skill could hold the key to continuing your food supply.
+Should there be a drought or devastating disaster, this skill may hold the key to continuing your food supply.

 See our full article about The Art of Seed Saving.